 [type = stock] //and [daily sma(20,daily volume) > 40000] //and [Upper BB (20,2) < close] //and [%B (20,2) < 0] //and [close > 12]

 When you run the scan above, you will get the first 999 stocks ([type = stock]) in the database.
-Now uncomment the next line and run it again:
+Uncomment the next line and run it again:

 [type = stock] and [daily sma(20,daily volume) > 40000] //and [Upper BB (20,2) < close] //and [%B (20,2) < 0] //and [close > 12]

-We still get 999+ results, this time of stocks averaging at least 40,000 in volume, so we uncomment the next line and run the scan again.
-Eventually, we uncomment the %B clause, and when we run the scan that time, we get zero scan results.
-This tells us that the %B clause is the likely culprit, and we can focus our troubleshooting efforts on that clause.
+We still get 999+ results, this time made up of stocks averaging at least 40,000 in volume, so we uncomment the next line and run the scan again.
+Eventually, we uncomment the %B clause.
+When we run the scan that time, we get zero scan results.
+This tells us that the %B clause is the likely culprit, allowing us to focus our troubleshooting efforts on that clause.